ELFREELAND/minecraft_sheep/README.md

 $G=1-\frac{NR}{Ak}$

-We'll introduce the sheep population density, D \[m<sup>-2</sup>] as the number of sheep divided by the pasture area.
+We'll introduce the sheep population density, D \[m<sup>-2</sup>] as the number of sheep divided by the pasture size.
 This gives

 $G = 1 - \frac{DR}{k}$